 Foundations: The Response

-The response: In 1999, a dozen people representing academia, environmental practitioners, social activists, business, and public policy came together to design a program they wished they’d had when starting their careers.
+In 1999, a dozen people representing academia, environmental practitioners, social activists, business, and public policy came together to design a program they wished they’d had when starting their careers.
 The Environmental Leadership Program was launched in 2000, founded with a unifying vision: prepare a diverse new generation of leaders who would work effectively in this emerging interdisciplinary context— bringing different perspectives and voices to find common cause and advance positive change across sectors and areas of work.

 ELP’s first fellowship cohorts were at the national level, but within a few years ELP began to develop regional programs.
 Changes in funding, staffing, and the larger economic and environmental landscape led to shifts in ELP’s programming in 2010.
 Senior Fellows were key partners in helping the organization survive the downturn, helping to reshape and focus our work based on its most important and meaningful elements: bringing diverse groups together, building community and leadership ability, and orienting towards the vision of a just and sustainable future.
 In 2020, ELP’s core programs include 7 Regional Network Programs, covering 24 states and the District of Columbia and a National Fellowship Program.